 Another benefit is fewer deposit worries.
 Let’s be honest, accidents do happen, a spill of your favourite coffee drink on the couch or if you manage to unintentionally break a shelf on the wall.
 If you do inadvertently happen to be in the unfortunate position of having an accident, then you could be liable to replace it in a furnished place or run the risk of losing your deposit.
 So opting for an unfurnished place could save you some much-needed cash and the worry too.

 Let’s hope the forecast for renting this year is going to be sunnier

 The forecast for renting remains reasonably resilient this year, despite these unprecedented times.
 We’ve been the through a storm and now we are heading hopefully for calmer days ahead.
 Of course renting in the pandemic maybe different, but just remember there is help out there, you just have to reach out.
-If you do need any help, please contact the following organisations, Shelter and Citizens Advice Bureau and as always whether you are looking for a spare room to rent in London or Edinburgh, Ministry of rooms are here to help you.
+If you do need any help, please contact the following organisations, Shelter and Citizens Advice Bureau and as always whether you are looking for a spare room to rent in London or Edinburgh, Room for Rent are here to help you.